Yoast/wordpress-seo/readme.txt

 = 14.0.2 =
 Release Date: April 29th, 2020

+Because we’ve changed the underlying framework of our Indexables technology, we’ve chosen to rebuild the table.
+This means you will have to go through the indexing process again.
+We’re sorry.
+For sites with more than 10,000 posts, we advise using the [WP CLI command to do the indexation on the server](https://yoa.st/wp-cli-index).

 Bugfixes:

 * Fixes a bug where a fatal error would be thrown when a title contained more than 191 characters.